MaxFeshchuk/MaxFeshchuk.github.io/README.md

 #### Button "Calculate"

-First you need to find the composition of the required steel.</br>
+First you need to find the composition of the required steel.</br></br>
 ![composition](calc/images/README_1.png)
 Then, if the fields are not empty, click "reret" or button "clear".</br> Ok, you are ready.
-Fill in the appropriate fields on the site.</br>
+Fill in the appropriate fields on the site.</br>v
 ![fill_fields](calc/images/README_2.png)
-Now press the button "Calculate"!</br>
+Now press the button "Calculate"!</br></br>
 ![fill_fields](calc/images/README_3.png)
 Congratulations!
 You calculated the susceptibility of steel to cracking.

 #### Button "Clear"

-If there is a situation that you want to clear the fields, press the button "Clear" and fields empty again.
+If there is a situation that you want to clear the fields, press the button "Clear" and fields empty again.</br></br>
 ![fill_fields](calc/images/README_4.png)

-So far these are all available features.
+So far, these are all available features.